sven-hash/docs/docs/run-nym-nodes/nodes/mixnodes.md

 Even you have already been running a node on the Milhon testnet, **you must do a clean install of the v0.12.1 `nym-mixnode` binary** to run a node in the Sandbox testnet.

-You can either build the repository from source, or grab the new binaries from our [releases page](https://github.com/nymtech/nym/releases).

 ### Initialising your mixnode
 You can check that your binaries are properly compiled with: